-For the hardcore baseball fan, there’s really never too much baseball in the spring, and there are a number of great college programs in Arizona and Florida.
+For the hardcore fan, there’s really never too much baseball in the spring, so attending a college baseball game should be on your agenda.
+There are a number of great programs in Arizona and Florida.
 They also play many games at night, which makes for some wonderful day/night doubleheaders for the true baseball fan.
-Consider a trip to see a college game during your spring-training trip.
+Consider a trip to see some college baseball during your 2022 spring-training trip.

 College Baseball in Arizona

 The Arizona State University Sun Devils have a new home: Phoenix Municipal Stadium, former spring home of (most recently) the Oakland Athletics.